How To Align UX and SEO To Achieve Desired Results?

 What Is UX Design?

 Nowadays, UX is often followed by the term “design.”
 UX design includes characteristics that make digital and physical products functional and practical.
+Ensuring your website is user-friendly requires essential steps like prototyping and user testing.
 In fact, in Peter Morville’s UX honeycomb, the desired qualities are further elaborated as follows:

 - Usability: The design should be easy to use, simple and acquainted.